barbazul/1kfa/mod_guide_player.md

 you down?
 What about magic in this world, or what about your character makes them especially burdened by magical items?
 Does your character even know?"

-The narrative of 1kFA is a collaboration.
+Remember, the narrative of 1kFA is a collaboration.

 ### Fitting the fiction